Filtering on Free-Text Fields

 Article summary

-Filters for text-driven fields are not automatically generated.
-Generally isn't a reason to filter on free text.
-Free-text fields can store unlimited variations of a single response.
-Typically exports are all you'll need for a free-text field.
-However, there may be occasions where you wish to query on very specific text.
+Filters are typically not used for free text fields, since they can store unlimited variations of a single response.
+Accordingly, filters for text-driven fields are not automatically generated.
+In most cases, only exports are needed for free text fields.
+However, there may be occasions when querying for a specific text string is required.
 This can be accomplished using Subquery Filters in a configurable joins query.

 Organization Name is